What are the most enjoyable jobs in Australia?

 To achieve job happiness, it thus makes sense to pursue roles offering greater autonomy and higher salaries.
-However, consulting agency CMA argues

-qualifications play a crucial role in landing an “enjoyable” job.
-Professional training equips one with the skills to pursue their desired field, leading to greater “job fit”, and thus, greater work happiness.
+Alongside job security, company culture, pay, and a healthy work-life balance; qualifications play a crucial role in landing an “enjoyable” job.
+Professional training equips one with the skills to pursue their desired field, leading to greater “job fit”, and thus, greater work satisfaction

 The best industries that report the happiest people

-by The Wellbeing Lab, findings reported high levels of job satisfaction among those in consulting, science and technology, and social services.
+In a recent survey by The Wellbeing Lab, findings reported high levels of job satisfaction among those in:

-as likely to be thriving than the roles under them.
+On an individual job level, management and director roles (CEOs, COOs, and CFOs, etc.) were unsurprisingly cited as having the highest levels of happiness.
+These positions were almost twice as likely to be thriving than the roles under them.
 Therefore – the higher up on the ladder you are, the greater your job satisfaction.

 As mentioned, high “job fit” influences much of these happiness levels.

-as well as having a passion for their tasks.
+The most satisfied workers reported having their work valued and supported by colleagues, as well as having a passion for their tasks.
 Autonomy and strong, engaging relationships also played a major role with satisfaction.

 Those who reported unhappiness felt “less in control “of the work they did and experienced less support from those in their team.

-The most enjoyable jobs in Australia
+Top 7 most enjoyable jobs in Australia

-Counsellors rank among the top five roles of highest job satisfaction, with weekly earnings averaging at $1,584, above the all-jobs average of $1,460.
+Counsellors rank among the top five roles of highest job satisfaction, with weekly earnings averaging at $1,584, above the all-jobs average of $1,460 (source: JobOutlook).
 The ability to work on a flexible schedule and aid people’s lives for the better lends to greater rates of happiness and fulfillment among those in the industry.
 Additionally, it's an ideal career path for those who enjoy solving problems, meeting new people, and building new relationships.